commonhaus/foundation/GOVERNANCE.md

 ## Commonhaus Council

-The heartbeat of The Commonhaus, the Commonhaus Council (CC) stands at the forefront of decision-making, collaboration, and upholding our values.
+The Commonhaus Council (CC) is governing body of The Commonhaus Foundation.

 The council convenes regularly to: